 AI Generated Analysis | Feedback

-BlackBerry (BB) operates primarily in the Internet of Things (IoT) and Cybersecurity markets.
-The addressable markets for its main products and services are substantial and global in scope.
+BlackBerry Limited (BB) operates in two main segments: Cybersecurity and Internet of Things (IoT).
+The addressable markets for their key products and services within these segments are as follows:

 Internet of Things (IoT)

-- The total addressable market for applications within software-defined vehicles (SDV) is estimated to be $80 billion globally in 2023 and is projected to increase to $230 billion by 2030.
+- BlackBerry IVY (Automotive Data Platform): The total addressable market for applications in software-defined vehicles (SDV), which BlackBerry IVY targets, is estimated to be USD 80 billion globally in 2023 and is projected to increase to USD 230 billion by 2030.
+Revenues for BlackBerry IVY are not expected until 2026.

 AI Generated Analysis | Feedback